A Bayesian Nonparametric Perspective on Mahalanobis Distance for Out of Distribution Detection: Experiments

 \subsection{Synthetically generated dataset experiments}

 To understand the regimes in which hierarchical models yield benefits, we simulated $D=2$ dimensional data from full covariance models with varying $\nu_0$ and $N_k$.
-When $\nu_0$ is small, covariances differ considerably from one class to the next, and the assumptions of the tied model (and of RMDS) are not well met.
+When $\nu_0$ is small, covariances differ considerably across clusters, and the assumptions of the tied model (and of RMDS) are not well met.
 Conversely, as $\nu_0 \to \infty$, the prior concentrates on $\Sigma_0$, and the covariances are effectively tied. \Cref{fig:synthpanel}A and \ref{fig:synthpanel}B show simulated datasets from these two regimes.
 As expected, \Cref{fig:synthpanel}C shows that hierarchical Gaussian DPMMs yielded considerable improvements when $\nu_0$ was small, and the largest improvements came from the full covariance model, which matched the data generating process.
 Notably, the tied model matched the RMDS performance, as predicted in \Cref{sec:theory}.

 We then asked if the hierarchical model was strictly necessary or whether a simpler model would suffice.
 For example, we considered an ``Independent RMDS'' based on Mahalanobis distances to the per-class covariance estimates, $\hat{\Sigma}_k$, instead of the average covariance $\hat{\Sigma}$.
 Intuitively, we expected the hierarchical models to perform best when there were few data points per cluster relative to the dimensionality of the embeddings; i.e., when $N_k/D$ is small.
 Indeed, \Cref{fig:synthpanel}D shows that DPMMs offered substantial improvements in this regime, with diminishing gains as $N_k$ increased.